erlandbo/TDT4290/models/SSED/README.md

 This will train the model for a chosen number of epochs and validate for a chosen number of epochs (checkout the configs in the /classifier/config/defaults.py).
 Finally after training, the best model from the validation will be loaded and the results from the testing will be printed.

 ## Troubleshooting
-- You may want to reduce the batch-size in classifier/config/defaults.py if you receive a *CUDA OUT OF MEMORY* error.
+- You may want to reduce the batch-size in classifier/config/defaults.py if you receive a *CUDA* error.